ChineseHCP/CHCP/README.md

 <a id="getting-example-data"></a>
 ## Getting Example Data

-Example data for becoming familiar with the process of running the CHCP repository is available from the Chinese Human Connectome Project website (https://www.Chinese-HCP.cn).
+Example data for becoming familiar with the process of running the CHCP repository is available from the Chinese Human Connectome Project website (https://www.Chinese-HCP.cn), or download an example data directly [here][here].

 The organization pattern of the CHCP raw data is consistent with that of the HCP unpreprocessed data in Human Connectome Project website (https://www.humanconnectome.org).